Dochula Pass: Geography

-The forest cover on the slopes of the pass consists of cypress trees.
+The forest cover of the pass consists of Himalayan hemlock trees, with cypresses at lower elevations.
 The hill slopes around the pass are festooned with a profusion of colourful religious flags fixed by the Buddhist people as a mark of veneration.
-The flags, made in five colours representing the natural forces, — "blue (sky), white (clouds), red (fire), green (water) and yellow (earth)" – are inscribed with Buddhist scriptural prayers to usher prosperity and peace around the country.
-After the Losar festival in February, which marks the Bhutanese New Year, and as the snow melts, the pass provides a spectacle of many species of flowers such as the Primula denticulata, Primula bracteosa and in the subsequent month rhododendrons bloom in profusion.
-Magnolia campbellii also bloom on the pass during this period.
-Another fragrant plant, which people come to enjoy, is the Daphne which is a small shrub which blooms with white flowers amidst an array of prayer flags that are fixed on the slopes.
-The bark of this plant is used to make paper which is a traditional paper used for writing religious scriptures as it is termite free.
+The flags, made in five colours representing the natural forces — blue for sky, white for clouds, red for fire, green for water and yellow for earth — are inscribed with Buddhist scriptural prayers to usher prosperity and peace around the country.

+After the Losar festival in February, which marks the Bhutanese New Year, and as the snow melts, the pass provides a spectacle of many species of flowers, such as Primula denticulata, Primula bracteosa and, in the subsequent month, rhododendrons blooming in profusion.
+Magnolia campbellii also blooms on the pass during this period.
+Another fragrant plant is the Daphne, which is a small shrub which blooms with white flowers.
+The bark of this plant is used to make a traditional paper used for writing religious scriptures, as it is termite resistant.

 Landmarks

-The landmarks around the pass include 108 Druk Wangyal Khang Zhang Chortens or stupas, the Druk Wangyal Lhakhang (temple), and the rhododendron garden which is part of the 47 km^{2} Royal Botanical Park.
+The landmarks around the pass include the 108 Druk Wangyal Khang Zhang Chortens (stupas), the Druk Wangyal Lhakhang (temple), and the rhododendron garden, which is part of the 47 km^{2} Royal Botanical Park.